Back to home

 Television is changing.
 The industry I spent twenty years in is transforming in ways that make this the right moment to transition.

 But more importantly: tools like Claude Code have arrived.
-For the first time, someone with deep domain expertise can actually build professional software without needing to become a full-time engineer first.
+Not just AI that can write—AI that can be directed as a thinking extension.
+For the first time, someone with deep domain expertise can actually build professional software by focusing on what to build while the AI handles how to build it.

-I can take everything I learned in two decades of production—the problems nobody's solving, the workflows nobody's optimizing, the tools that should exist but don't—and actually build them myself.
+I can take everything I learned in two decades of production—the problems nobody's solving, the workflows nobody's optimizing, the cognitive burdens nobody's offloading—and actually build solutions myself.

 That's what this lab is.
 The convergence of twenty years of knowing what's broken and the tools to finally fix it.